-Depending on the type of surgery done, clients may have to stay in the hospital for a few days and may be required to wear compression garments for 1 to 2 months following the procedure to control swelling.
-They will also need to take antibiotics to prevent infections, but most people can return to work in a few days and get back to their regular activities within 2 weeks.
+Depending on the type of surgery done, you may have to stay in the hospital for a few days and may be required to wear compression garments for 1 to 2 months following the procedure to control swelling.
+You will also need to take antibiotics to prevent infections, but most people can return to work in a few days and get back to their regular activities within 2 weeks.
 Note though that if these symptoms persist for longer, let your doctors know.

 Ways to boost healing include:

-- Reducing salt – salt increases water retention and promotes swelling so minimize it as much as you can.
+- Reducing salt – salt increases water retention and promotes swelling, so minimize it as much as you can.

-- Eating Protein – protein aids in healing and maintains muscle mass so have your protein-rich meals.
+- Eating Protein – protein aids in healing and maintains muscle mass, so have your protein-rich meals.

-- Avoid tight waistbands – these slow down the drainage of fluid so it’s best to not wear these while you are healing.
+- Avoid tight waistbands – these slow down the drainage of fluid, so it’s best to not wear these while you are healing.